-CIBSE Christchurch and NZGBC present a unique opportunity for the building industry to gain knowledge around building performance optimisation utilising the Green Building Council's Zero Carbon Roadmap and NABERNZ performance tools.
+CIBSE Christchurch and NZGBC presented a unique opportunity for the building industry to gain knowledge around building performance optimisation utilising the Green Building Council's Zero Carbon Roadmap and NABERNZ performance tools.

 A Roadmap to Net Zero Carbon

 Buildings contribute a large portion of our national carbon emissions.
 More importantly, they contribute far more to our lives than simply carbon.
 The Green Building Council has developed a framework to shift buildings to net zero carbon, and as part of that framework a comprehensive net-zero carbon building certification for existing commercial buildings.
 Over time, it will be developed into a comprehensive standard that could be used to decarbonise all of Aotearoa’s buildings.

 Sam’s presentation gave those who attended an outline of this standard and how you can meet the growing demand from both central and local government, industry and building occupants to improve building performance.

 Sam Archer is a Sustainability Consultant and Mechanical Engineer with over 18 years of experience in the Construction Industry.
 As Director Market Transformation at the New Zealand Green Building Council, he is responsible for running the sustainability and energy assessment tools - Green Star, Homestar and NABERSNZ.